 Meal Idea #8: Falafels & Pita

-- Mini whole-wheat pita thinly spread with hummus (try this Sweet Potato Hummus!)
+- Mini whole-wheat pita thinly spread with hummus (try this Sweet Potato Hummus or High Protein Hummus!)

 - Fresh tomato strips

-Tips: My husband and I are huge fans of falafels, so I make them on a fairly regular basis.
+Tips: My entire family is a huge fan of falafels, so I make them on a fairly regular basis.
 I blend all of the ingredients (minus the salt and baking soda) in the food processor and use the mixture to form a few smaller patties for baby.
-I’ll then add the salt and baking soda to the remaining mixture for my husband and I for some extra flavour.
+I’ll then add the salt and baking soda to the remaining mixture for my husband and I for some extra flavor.

 Serve to baby along with some thin strips of whole-wheat pita (I like to use the mini ones) with a thin layer of hummus and tomato slices or quartered cherry tomatoes.